hasinhayder/hasinhayder/README.md

 ### Hi there 👋, Greetings from Hasin Hayder

 I am a Full Stack Developer with a huge love for Alpine.js, Vue.js, React.js, Laravel, Headless Tech, Everything API, RDBMS, WordPress, and System Architecture.
-Currently, I'm open to work and employment opportunities.
+Currently, **I'm open to work and employment opportunities**.

 I am the co-founder of HappyAddons, one of the most popular and adored Elementor Addons Libraries.
 I Actively code on WordPress themes and plugins, Laravel, Shell Scripts, and APIs (in-house, end user products, and consumers) every day.